Streampunk/kelvinadon/README.md

   // associated timecode track for the media
 });

-mxfEvents.on('sound0', function (data) {
+// Listen for information on a sound track mxfEvents.on('sound0', function (data) {
   // Data is an object containing the Buffer value, length, track details, descriptor and
   // associated timecode track for the media